-- Councillor Briefings; - on site inspections, generally meetings re: any matters; - meetings with residents, developers, other clients of Council, consultations; - meetings with local organisations, Government Departments, statutory authorities (e.g. VicRoads, etc); providing at least 5 Councillors and 1 Council staff member are present and the matter/s considered are intended or likely to be subject of a future decision by the Council OR an officer decision under degated and under the new Effectively it is probable, that any meeting of at least 5 Councillors and 1 Council staff member will come under the new
+- Councillor Briefings; - on site inspections, generally meetings re: any matters; - meetings with residents, developers, other clients of Council, consultations; - meetings with local organisations, Government Departments, statutory authorities (e.g. VicRoads, etc);

+providing at least 5 Councillors and 1 Council staff member are present and the matter/s considered are intended or likely to be subject of a future decision by the Council OR an officer decision under delegated authority.

+Effectively it is probable, that any meeting of at least 5 Councillors and 1 Council staff member will come under the new